ArchReview #133

 Review :

-It's one of the most interesting houses I've seen in a long time.
-It wonderfully combines classic and modern.
-The architecture is symmetrical with two risalites and a projecting entrance portico.
-This makes not only the walls but also the roof beautiful.
-The most important thing is the feeling of the house.
-You don't have to fight the conflicting desire to be surrounded by classics and yet live in a modern home.
-Translated with www.DeepL.com/Translator (free version)
+This is one of the most interesting houses I've seen in a long time.
+It combines classic and modern beautifully.
+The architecture is symmetrical, with two projecting bays and a forward entrance portico, which makes not only the walls but also the roof beautiful.
+The most important thing is the feeling of the house: you don't have to wrestle with the conflicting wish to be surrounded by the classics and still live in a modern home.

 2

-Large windows, as tall as a man, with thin, black frames.
+Large windows, as tall as a person, with thin black frames.

 3

-The lanterns are expertly made.
-Large and expressive enough to occupy the assigned role of front facade decoration.
+The lamps are expertly made-large and expressive enough to fill their role as the main decoration of the front facade.

 4

-The gray roof, a cool shade dissolves in the sky and emphasizes the warmth of the facade.
+The gray roof, a cool shade, dissolves into the sky and emphasizes the warmth of the facade.

 5

-The drainpipes are let down on the main facade, not against common sense, but to frame the image with a dark frame.
+The downspouts run down the main facade-not against common sense, but to frame the image with a dark border.

 6

-Roman blinds form not only the comfort inside, but also the image of the facade.
+Roman shades shape not only the comfort inside but also the look of the facade.

 7